lsst-dm/dax_data_generator/README.md

 It can be restarted with:
   bin/datagenserver.py -i "~/log/" -o "~/new_log/"
 Note that the original log directory is the input and a new output log directory is defined.
-Also, it's likely the log files will need to be edited.
+It is likely the log files will need to be edited.

 The log files are: